etheriau/HealthVaultJavaLib/README.md

 ## Overview

-This is a library to integrate with the CHBase systems using the now defunct HealthVault-style API.
+This is a library to integrate with the now defunct HealthVault-style API.
+This is no longer maintained and effectively deprecated.

 ### History